HarrisHongting/COMP0124-MAAI/README.md

 # Progress

-1. We have used Deep Q-Network to train monozygotes, the relevant code implementation can be found in the DQN_train folder.
+1. We have used Deep Q-Network to train single-agent, the relevant code implementation can be found in the single-agent folder.
+Under this folder there are four .py files.
+Running each of these four files are two sets of training tests.

 2. We've re-edited the environment configuration file for intersection_env.py with the functions in it.
 It can be replaced intersection_env.py with the source code.
 Run hetero_highway_train.py and hetero_intersection_train.py will use multi-agent to train model.